justmars/django-yabl/README.md

 # django-yabl

 Yet another bookmarking library (yabl) for Django.
-Bookmark and tag arbitrary models.
+Bookmark and tag arbitrary models using a `AbstractBookmarkable` on user-created models.
+This enables these inheriting "child" (concrete) models – e.g. _Movies, Books, Laws, Clothes, etc._ – to have automatically generated properties for bookmarking and tagging of users with an existing account.
+In other words: the abstraction makes each inheriting instance _bookmarkable_ and _taggable_ by authenticated users.

-`AbstractBookmarkable` contains `bookmarks` field.
-This enables arbitrary child models, e.g. Movies, Books, Laws, Clothes, etc., to inherit uniform properties for bookmarking and tagging.
+## The `bookmarks` field

-The `bookmarks` field is mapped to a generic `Bookmark` model containing:
+Each inheriting model will contain a `bookmarks` field.
+This is mapped to a generic `Bookmark` model containing:

 1. the authenticated user adding the bookmark, i.e. the `bookmarker`;
 2. the concrete model instance referenced, i.e. the _bookmarked_;[^1] and